mathiasandresen/uni-notes/docs/7-semester/DS/10-blockchain.md

 ### Characteristics of the Transaction

-* Since it is signed with the sk, only the owner of the identity can transfer (spend) that money
+* Since it is signed with the private key, only the owner of the identity can transfer (spend) that money
     * If it points to input transactions from different identities p1 … pk, it will sign the transaction with all the s1 … sk to prove it owns the money
 * All money from input transactions must be used
     * But part of the money can be transferred to the same user